SmalkiGroove/heroes-expansion/doc/HEROES.md

 Mentor - Wizard

 - All Mages in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
-- At the start of combat, all Mages cast Fist of Wrath on a random enemy.
+- At the start of combat, all Mages cast Fist of Wrath on a random enemy and Deflect Arrows on themselves.
 - Starting at level 20, doubles the weekly production of Mages in your Academy towns.

 Starting Skills